 Most nosebleeds in children don’t require medical attention.
 However, if you can’t get the bleeding to stop or your child has frequent nosebleeds, you should see a medical professional.

-If you need help assessing and treating nosebleeds, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating nosebleeds, come see the experts at one of our urgent care locations.
+You can walk in or you can save your spot online.
 We’ll have you back to feeling better in no time.

 Tabassom A, Cho JJ.
 2022, September 12.
 Epistaxis.
 StatPearls Publishing. https://www.ncbi.nlm.nih.gov/books/NBK435997/